Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 In this article, I have all the best things to do in Redang Island so you can plan your trip or work out if Redang is the right holiday location for you.

 Redang Island (otherwise known as Pulau Redang) is a small island located off the east coast state of Terengganu in Malaysia.
 It’s known for its beautiful scenery and fabulous underwater environment.
-It is stunningly beautiful with white sand beaches, lush jungle and protected marine environment.
+It is stunningly beautiful with white sand beaches, lush jungle and a protected marine environment.

-In fact, so beautiful that my first view of the beach at Long Beach (Pasir Panjang) literally took my breath away.
+In fact, it is so beautiful that my first view of the beach at Long Beach (Pasir Panjang) literally took my breath away.
 The sand was so white and the water so many shades of blue.

 It’s also somewhat a resort island and there are some great accommodation choices here.
 You won’t struggle to find somewhere to stay and eat.
 It has far superior resort options compared to Tioman or Perhentian Islands.

 Below, I walk you through the top 10 things to do in Redang which includes all the best activities at Redang Island before helping you work out where to stay on Redang, how to get there and how to get around.
+I also include a Redang Island attractions map so you can get a feel for where everything is on the island.

 I also talk about the best time to visit (and when not to visit) and what it’s like visiting with kids.